 Withdrawal from a course or from your program is an official process and should be discussed with your academic advisor and / or program director.
 Most programs in the school are full-time and the curricula specifically sequenced.
 Withdrawal from a course may risk your wait time to register for the class again.
 You might have to wait for a full year before resuming enrollment in the program.
 Withdrawals are made through the Samford registration system.
 Notice of program withdrawal should be given in writing to the program director.
 Check the Academic Calendar for deadline.
 Withdrawal from any course will lead to dismissal from the program.
-Withdrawals are made through the Samford registration system.
-Notice of program withdrawal should be given in writing to the program director.
+Withdrawal should be given in writing to the program director.
+Check the Academic Calendar for deadline.
+Withdrawal from any course will lead to dismissal from the program withdrawal should be given in writing to the program director.
 Check the Academic Calendar for deadline.